typelevel/doobie/doc/src/main/tut/05-Parameterized.md

 HPS.set(2, true) *> HPS.set(1, "foo")
 ```

 Using the low level `doobie.free` constructors there is no typeclass-driven type mapping, so each parameter type requires a distinct method, exactly as in the underlying JDBC API.
+The purpose of the `Atom` typeclass (discussed in a later chapter) is to abstract away these differences.

 ```tut:silent
 FPS.setString(1, "foo") *> FPS.setBoolean(2, true)